Quick Summary

 “There was a situation in my previous company where I was given an impossible deadline for a project.
 This was when most of my team members were on sick leave.
 I buckled up, charted a course of action, and delegated tasks to each of the remaining team members.

 They saw my enthusiasm and dedication and joined in.
 I also worked with them to motivate them further and ensure that I was always available to the team in case of queries.
-We finished the project in record time, and the clients were impressed.”
+We finished the project quickly, and the clients were impressed.”

 This question will help the recruiter understand your communication and conflict-resolution skills.

-To answer this managerial round interview questions, you can state that open communication is critical.
-Mention that you will talk to them and understand the root cause of their conflict.
+To answer this managerial round interview question, you can state that open communication is critical.
+Please mention that you will talk to them and understand the root cause of their conflict.
 Assure you will resolve it with a suitable ending by considering their opinions.

 “To handle conflicts within my team, I encourage open communication, listen to each team member’s perspective, identify the problem, and find a solution through collaborative problem-solving and ensuring that everyone is on board.
 I strive to create a safe space for team members to express their concerns, ask to clarify issues, and work with the team to find a mutually beneficial solution.”